Dante-Cadiz/PicQuest/README.md

 The home page is centred around a “most liked” feature - presented in a continuously updating collage style.
 This allows users to compare and contrast their photographs with those of other users.

 ## Collaborators
-The team for this hackathon project is made up of @Enquil - Jim Olesen @Dante-Cadiz - Dante Cadiz @debbiect246 - Deborah Thompson @lizac9 - Liza Carelli and @MariusBujor - Marius Bujor.
+The team for this hackathon project is made up of @Enquil - Jim Olesen, @Dante-Cadiz - Dante Cadiz, @debbiect246 - Deborah Thompson, @lizac9 - Liza Carelli and @MariusBujor - Marius Bujor.

 ## Content
 * Navigation to subheadings (UI design, UX design etc.) can go here